Staphylococcus/brain-from-brane/docs/04-information-systems/4-information-systems.md

 **Template Competition:** Multiple information systems should engage in crystallization competition for substrate resources, with energetically favorable templates achieving preferential adoption following thermodynamic optimization principles.
 When such systems achieve agent-level organization through coupling mechanisms, they become assessable through ACAP protocols as genuine agents rather than organizational templates.

-This evolutionary pathway illustrates how increasingly sophisticated informational constructs can achieve both passive structural organization through crystallization mechanisms and genuine agency through coupling with autopoietic systems or integration into Bio-Informational Complexes.
+This evolutionary pathway illustrates how increasingly sophisticated informational constructs can achieve both passive structural organization through crystallization mechanisms and semantic agency through coupling with autopoietic systems or integration into Bio-Informational Complexes.
 This represents a new phase in the universe's capacity to process information and organize matter while remaining empirically testable through systematic measurement protocols established in [Section 3d](../03-agents-as-information-processors/3d-agent-complexity-assessment-protocol.md).

 ## **IV.
 Framework Integration: Pattern Realism and Empirical Foundations**